stelzinga/MF/MGT_99.Legend.md

 #### Change Goals
 Change Goals relate to Change Services.
 Change Goals drive Change Objectives.
 Standard Change Goals in most Ventures are:
 1. Grow Revenue (gro);
-2. Protect existing Revenue from change in Environment (pro);
+2. Protect existing Revenue from changes in the Environment (pro);
 3. Secure Operations to reduce Risk (sec); and
 4. Optimise Operations to reduce Cost/Risk and/or increase Revenue (opt).